 If both are filled in then the output is filtered based on the following rules

-All Survey and Inventory item data is returned between those dates where Start date is equal or greater that the date and end date is less than the specified date.
+All Survey and Inventory item data is returned between those dates (inclusive) where Start date is equal or greater than the specified start date and end date is less than or equal the specified end date.

-The end date is used for the road network’s effective date.

 An error will be thrown if the end date is not greater than the start date

 The output needs to be modified include a fields for Extract_Start_date and Extract_end_date this will list the start and end dates as listed above.